 Kō, which translates to sugarcane in Hawaiian, is inspired by the sugarcane plantation era, a time when people from around the world came to the Hawaiian Islands to work in the sugarcane fields.
-The plantation workers brought recipes and cooking techniques from home, but utilized the ingredients available to them in the islands.
+The plantation workers brought recipes and cooking techniques from home, while utilizing the ingredients available to them in the islands.
 This culinary evolution eventually developed into what is now considered modern Hawaiian cuisine.

-Executive Chef Tylun Pang leads the culinary masterpiece of Kō restaurant in Wailea.
+Today, Executive Chef Aris Aurelio leads the culinary masterpiece of Kō restaurant in Wailea.
 The expansive menu features island family recipes that have been passed down for generations - including Hawaiian, Chinese, Filipino, Portuguese, Korean, and Japanese favorites.
-By utilizing the island's fresh produce, meat and seafood, Chef Pang gives these authentic recipes a farm-fresh, contemporary twist.
+By utilizing the island's fresh produce, meat and seafood, Chef Aurelio gives these authentic recipes a farm-fresh, contemporary twist.

 Every element of Kō's contemporary design is reflective of the restaurant's deep respect and connection to Maui's sugarcane plantation era.
 The colors, textures and cuisine blend seamlessly to offer a dining experience unlike any other.